 Second he wants us to guard our speech.
 He tells us later in the book that “The tongue has the power of life and death.”
 Our Lord himself told us that “by your words you will be acquitted, and by your words you will be condemned.”
 Specifically we’re supposed to avoid “perversity” and “corrupt talk,” something that a lot of us struggle with, especially when we’re around nonbelievers in the workplace.
 It’s really hard sometimes not to join in the “dirty joke” or office gossip, isn’t it?

 Finally we’re commanded to “Give careful thought to the paths for your feet and be steadfast in all your ways.”
 Watch where you’re going!
-If you’re obeying the last verse, this will be a lot easier.
+If you’re obeying the previous verse (keeping your eyes fixed on what we need to be focusing on), this'll be a lot easier.
 Sometimes it might seem like our Lord’s leading us on dangerous pathways and it’d be safer to pick our own way.
 Don’t be fooled!
 Someone once told me that “No matter how it looks, the safest place in the universe is in the middle of God’s will.”
 Just like Bilbo in The Hobbit, our troubles always start when we get off of God’s pathway.

 So why are these benefits of wisdom?
 Because if our hearts (meaning our thought life) is where it needs to be, if our mouths reflect Christ’s purity, if our attention is focused on God’s plan and we don’t get distracted, then what do we need to worry about?
 We’ll avoid a lot of unnecessary heartache and pain in life, and the rewards--both in this life and the next—will make it more than worth it.

 Lord Jesus, I’m trying to follow you, I really am.
 It’s so easy to get distracted, and not even by sin.
 It’s the little things that pull my eyes off of you.
 Help me.
 Please.